eneroth/plato/README.md

   Key: myproject:b:d, value: 3
 ```

-Due to limitations in the local storage API, everything except hash-maps are stored as strings.
+Due to limitations in the local storage API, everything except hash-maps is stored as strings.
 Hash-maps are stored in the formatting of the keys, as shown above.

 ## Usage
 Almost all Plato functions take a ```base-key``` as the first argument.
 The reason for this is to make sure that there are no collisions between keys stored in local storage.
 Make sure you use a different base-key for every atom you intend to persist.

 If you're only using a single atom, and wish to omit the base-key, you can use ```partial```, like this: